google/skicka/README.md

 skicka performs the following checks.

 1. If there is no corresponding file on Drive, the local file will be uploaded.
-2. If there is a corresponding file on Drive and the sizes of the files are different, the local file will be uploaded.
+2. Otherwise, if there is a corresponding file on Drive and the sizes of the files are different, the local file will be uploaded.
-3. If the local file's modification time is after the modification time of the file the last time it was synced to Drive, then an MD5 checksum of the file contents is computed.
+3. Otherwise, if the local file's modification time is after the modification time of the file the last time it was synced to Drive, then an MD5 checksum of the file contents is computed.
 If this checksum differs from the checksum of the file stored on Google Drive, the file will be uploaded.
 (Thus, if